Nuclear depth bomb

 A nuclear depth bomb is the nuclear equivalent of a conventional depth charge, and can be used in anti-submarine warfare for attacking submerged submarines.
-The Royal Navy, Soviet Navy, and United States Navy had nuclear depth bombs in their arsenals at one point.
+The Royal Navy, Soviet Navy, and United States Navy all had nuclear depth bombs in their arsenals at one point.

 Due to the use of a nuclear warhead of much greater explosive power than that of the conventional depth charge, the nuclear depth bomb considerably increases the likelihood (to the point of near certainty) of the destruction of the attacked submarine.

 Some aircraft were cleared for using these, such as the P2V Neptune, but none were used against any submarines.

 Because of this much greater power some nuclear depth bombs feature a variable yield, whereby the explosive energy of the device may be varied between a low setting for use in shallow or coastal waters, and a high yield for deep water open-sea use.
 This is intended to minimise damage to peripheral areas and merchant shipping.

 During the Falklands War, Britain's naval task force carried 31 nuclear depth charges.
 HMS Hermes had 18, HMS Invincible had 12 and RFA Regent had one by mid-May 1982.
-The ships were within the “total exclusion zone” imposed by Britain around the Falkland Islands.
-Details of the number of devices per ship were contained in a file marked “Top Secret Atomic” found at the UK National Archives by media outlet Declassified UK.
+The ships were within the "total exclusion zone" imposed by Britain around the Falkland Islands.
+Details of the number of devices per ship were contained in a file marked "Top Secret Atomic" found at the UK National Archives by media outlet Declassified UK.